1. First Steps

 - Statistics: distances, times, speeds and fuel at a glance.

-12. Settings & Help
+13. Settings & Help

-In settings you choose the language (German, English, Spanish, Portuguese, French), switch on night mode for the red-light cockpit and find the quick guide right in the app.
+In settings (Basics section) you choose the language (German, English, Spanish, Portuguese, French), switch on night mode for the red-light cockpit and find the quick guide right in the app.
 Reset data empties the app completely – careful, this deletes all trips.

 Questions, wishes, found a bug?
-The support page with FAQ (German) answers the most common questions – for everything else reach us at with the subject “YachtLog Support”.
+The support page with FAQ answers the most common questions – for everything else reach us at with the subject “YachtLog Support”.